 For medical questions, we encourage you to review our information with your doctor.

 Carcinoma is a term used to describe a cancer that begins in the lining layer (epithelial cells) of organs like the breast.
 Nearly all breast cancers are carcinomas.
-Most are the type of carcinoma that starts in glandular tissue, which are called adenocarcinomas.
+Most of these are a type of carcinoma that starts in glandular tissue, which is called an adenocarcinoma.

-Once the carcinoma cells have grown and broken out of the ducts or lobules, it is called invasive or infiltrating carcinoma.
-In an invasive carcinoma, the tumor cells can spread (metastasize) to other parts of your body.
+If the carcinoma cells have grown beyond the ducts or lobules, this is called an invasive or infiltrating carcinoma.
+In an invasive carcinoma, the tumor cells can grow outside the breast or spread (metastasize) to other parts of your body.

-Both invasive ductal carcinomas and invasive lobular carcinomas arise from the cells lining the ducts and lobules in the breast.
+Both invasive ductal carcinomas and invasive lobular carcinomas start in the cells lining the ducts and lobules in the breast.
 In general, invasive lobular and invasive ductal carcinomas of the breast aren’t treated differently.